frenspage/frenspage/README.md

 gm frens

-This project is based on Next.js using the Moralis.io-API and the OpenSea API.
+This project is based on Next.js using the Moralis.io API and the OpenSea API.